 Using monetary policy instruments, the Bank of Russia is able to ensure the return of inflation, in the case of its deviation, to the target over

-Any key rate decision is accompanied by an explanation of its logic, as well as, basically, by a signal regarding possible further monetary policy decisions and — four times a year — by the publication of the projected path of the key rate.
+Any key rate decision is accompanied by an explanation of its logic, as well as, basically, by a signal regarding possible further monetary policy decisions and — four times a year — by the publication of the Bank of Russia’s medium-term forecast, including the projected path of the key rate.
 These are the key elements of the Bank of Russia’s communication on its monetary policy.
 Communication of its future intentions are an important instrument for managing inflation expectations and their anchoring to the inflation target.

 As monetary policy decisions influence price movements with a time lag, the Bank of Russia relies on the macroeconomic forecast in its decisions and takes into account proinflationary and disinflationary risks.
 When preparing its forecast and assessing related risks, the Bank conducts an in-depth analysis of a wide range of data.